 The transformation of our current transportation system will evolve over time and the process will be iterative, but it must happen swiftly to achieve Vermont’s required greenhouse gas emissions reductions.
 This will also rely on continuing to better understand the realities facing Vermonters and, through that enhanced understanding, develop better public engagement strategies, programs and policies to reflect their diverse needs and interests.
 Success will also be incumbent upon helping Vermonters avoid prolonged reliance on fossil fuels.
 That means the vehicle point of sale, purchase or lease is a critical moment.
 Policies, programs and public engagement approaches should be designed to help people, communities and businesses avoid locking into high-emitting fossil fueled vehicles that will be on the road for a decade or more.

-Continuing to fuel the problem and not fund or fundamentally pivot to more clean, efficient, multi-modal solutions is no longer acceptable or affordable.
-That means meeting our climate commitments, protecting Vermonters today from high-cost and price volatile fuels and doing our part for young people and future generations who now must carry an unjust and disproportionate burden from ongoing, delayed action.

 The partnership and participation of all Vermonters in this transformation is essential.
 We have a strong foundation today upon which to build to ensure we leave no one behind as we work towards the necessary reductions in greenhouse gas emissions; improve access to multi-modal transportation options; and leverage advances in technology in cost-effective, equitable ways.

 Pathway 1: Light Duty Electrification

 The emissions benefits of switching from fossil fueled to electric powered vehicles are clear.
 Battery Electric vehicles (EVs) and Plug-in Hybrid light duty electric vehicles are well beyond the research and development stage, they are being manufactured across the globe and available for sale today in Vermont.
 Their deployment and use is supported by the state’s current regulatory framework, federal leadership and the manufacturers’ commitments.
 Vehicle types that are more suitable for the Vermont climate and landscape, like light-duty trucks and all-wheel drive vehicles, are becoming more readily available.
 Electric vehicles are an attractive alternative because they provide a similar level of transportation convenience as conventional vehicles, with the caveat that public charging availability needs to continue to grow.
-Upfront costs of EV ownership are still high, which requires dramatic acceleration and re-evaluation of purchase incentives and similar mechanisms to facilitate widespread adoption, especially among low- and moderate-income families but, importantly, EV ownership and maintenance costs are lower over the lifetime of the vehicle.
+While EVs often cost significantly less to own and maintain over the lifetime of the vehicles, purchase or lease incentives are an important tool to reduce the often higher upfront costs of EVs.
+Catalyzing the dramatic acceleration of EV deployment will require are-evaluation and expansion of purchase incentives and similar mechanisms to facilitate widespread adoption, especially among low- and moderate-income families.

 1. Market-Driving Technology Forcing Regulatory Programs